alzupon/graphs/README.md

 ### Timeline
 About 2.5 hours on Wednesday 11/7.

-About 1 hour on Thursday 11/8
+About 1 hour on Thursday 11/8.

-About 3 hours on Friday 11/9
+About 3 hours on Friday 11/9.

+Some of the time was devoted to looking up graphs/classes for Python, some spent actually writing, lots spent tweaking/troubleshooting, and some spent documenting/commenting the code.